CoderElectronics/preflight/README.md

 ```

 <br>
-To clean the build environment, run `clean.bat'
+To clean the build environment, run `clean.bat`